- Apply through ERAS (Due Nov 1st)

 - Include your state medical license information.

-- Apply online to the UNC Graduate School at http://gradschool.unc.edu for application to the desired on-campus degree program (MPH or MSCR) in the School of Public Health (SPH).
-You must apply separately to the SPH through the SOPHAS system.
+- Apply online to the UNC Graduate School at https://sph.unc.edu/students/how-to-apply/ for application to the desired on-campus degree program (MPH or MSCR) in the School of Public Health (SPH).
+You must apply separately to the SPH through the SOPHAS system prior to the graduate school application process.
 Acceptance in the residency program is contingent upon being accepted into the MPH or MSCR program in the SPH.
 Deadlines for SPH applications vary by department and are different than the deadline for your Preventive Medicine application.
 Please make sure you are aware of all deadlines in your desired program.

 - Be aware that if you apply to the online degree program, you are not automatically accepted into the on-campus program.
 The on-campus degree program is the one that is required for this Preventive Medicine Residency.

-- Also, provide an original official medical school transcript directly from the school.
+- Provide an original official medical school transcript directly from the school.
+(Due within 2 weeks of offer of residency; you may wait until after Match to send this, but if your medical school was overseas, it is better to do this in advance.)
 Scans, emails, and ERAS transcripts are not sufficient substitutes.

-- In addition to this form and the med school transcript, please submit copies of: 1) your medical license; 2) your residency certificate; 3) MPH transcript if applicable.
+- Successful Candidates: Please also submit copies of: 1) your medical license; 2) your residency certificate; 3) MPH transcript if applicable.

 University of North Carolina at Chapel Hill Department of Family Medicine

-The application deadline is November 1.
+The deadline to complete the ERAS application is November 1.
 All applications are reviewed by the residency program faculty.
-Interviews will begin in mid-October and applicants who submit applications prior to the deadline may receive earlier interviews.
+Interviews will begin October 12th and will be fully virtual again this year.
 The interview season will end in January prior to the Standardized Acceptance Process date.

 Eligible applicants must: